ziwei94/Bilibili-Danmaku-Analysis/README.md

 # Bilibili Danmaku Analysis
- A self-taught project following MOOC
+ A self-taught project.
+Using Danmaku resources from the website.